Trithuria

+Trithuria exhibits a remarkable similarity to Centrolepis and species of both genera were mistaken for members of the other genus.

-Hydatellaceae are a family of small, aquatic flowering plants.
-The family consists of tiny, relatively simple plants occurring in Australasia and India.
+The genus consists of tiny, relatively simple plants occurring in Australasia and India.
 It was formerly considered to be related to the grasses and sedges (order Poales), but has been reassigned to the order Nymphaeales as a result of DNA and morphological analyses showing that it represents one of the earliest groups to split off in flowering-plant phylogeny, rather than having a close relationship to monocots, which it bears a superficial resemblance to due to convergent evolution.
-The family includes only the genus Trithuria, which has at least 13 species, although species diversity in the family has probably been substantially underestimated.

 Description

 Plants are submerged and emergent aquatic plants, rooted in the substrate below the water.
 They are tiny plants, just a few cm tall.
 Most species are ephemeral aquatics that flower in vernal pools when the water draws down, but several species are submerged perennials found in shallow lakes.
 The simple leaves are concentrated basally around a short stem.
 Individual species are cosexual (with several types of hermaphroditic conditions) or dioecious, and are either wind-pollinated (anemophilous) or self-pollinating (autogamous).
 Two predominantly apomictic species are also known.
 Flower-like reproductive units are composed of small collections of minute stamen- and/or pistil-like structures that may each represent very reduced individual flower, so that the reproductive units may be pseudanthia.
 The non-fleshy fruits are follicles or achenes.